When it comes to translating the visions of architects into tangible realities, the mastery of architectural scales becomes an indispensable tool.

-1:100 scale – What does it mean?
+1:100 scale – In short…

 A 1:100 scale is the representation of an object and/or subject that is 100 times smaller that it’s real world size of 1.
 So when reading this scale, 1 unit is the equivalent and equal to 100 units.

-Used with metric units, a 1:100 scale is most commonly paired with millimetres, cementers, and/or meters, and can be used for example for map reading, where a 1cm measurement would be equal to 1 meter (100 times larger) when measured using a scale rule.
+Used with metric units, a 1:100 scale is most commonly paired with millimeters, cementers, and/or meters, and can be used for example for map reading, where a 1cm measurement would be equal to 1 meter (100 times larger) when measured using a scale rule.

-The same method can be applied to all metric and imperial scales
+The same method can be applied to all metric and imperial scales.

 1:100 scale conversion and ratio calculation